Arnon Mantver

-Arnon Mantver (ארנון מנטבר) is an Israeli professional. who served as Director General of JDC-Israel from 1995–2014.
+Arnon Mantver (ארנון מנטבר) is an Israeli official, who served as Director General of JDC-Israel from 1995–2014.
 In 2007, Mantver accepted the Israeli Lifetime Achievement Prize on behalf of JDC-Israel.
 Mantver has also held the following roles: Director General of the Department of Immigration and Absorption at the Jewish Agency (1989-1995); Director General of the Israeli Forum;

 Founder and Volunteer Chairman of Otzma; Manager of the Center for Immigration to Israel in the northwest United States.

 Biography

 Early work on immigration and integration

 Arnon Mantver began his career as the spokesman for the Ministry of Immigrant Absorption and later lead the marketing and advertising department.

 From 1976–1979, Mantver held the position of Director of the Center for Immigration to Israel in the northwest United States, and was based in San Francisco, California.
 During those years, Mantver was in charge of encouraging Jewish immigration to Israel from the West Coast.